PHASE 1: Launch a Pet Wants Event-Based Mobile Franchise Model

 Taking advantage of the huge increases in high end, healthy pet food sales is more attainable than you might think.

-That’s why Pet Wants franchise offers two models, a full-blown retail pet store model that doesn’t break the bank and an even more affordable mobile model.
-Our mobile franchise is designed to take advantage of farmers’ markets, dog shows, community events and festivals.
+That’s why Pet Wants franchise offers a scalable retail model that starts mobile and builds to a full-blown retail pet store model that doesn’t break the bank.
+In phase one of opening the mobile event-based franchise is designed to help you build local brand awareness as you take advantage of farmers’ markets, dog shows, community events and festivals.
 Events like these are a great and inexpensive way to introduce Pet Wants food to a large number of customers and an easy way to acquire new subscription and delivery clients.

-A Pet Wants mobile franchise consists of our signature, portable display kiosk, and a highly visible delivery vehicle decked out in the custom, attractive and energetic Pet Wants livery.
-Going mobile limits your overhead and provides you with the opportunity to get started and recoup your investment faster.
+The Pet Wants mobile event-based franchise phase utilizes our signature, portable display kiosk, and a highly visible delivery vehicle decked out in the custom, attractive and energetic Pet Wants livery.
+Starting mobile limits your overhead and provides you with the opportunity to get started while building your retail location and recoup your investment faster.

-“It’s a great model for us, because building the Pet Wants brand means you have to be out there, and you have to work it,” Caonex says.
-“It also made a lot of sense for us, because rents in Miami are very high.”
+Starting mobile is beneficial “because building the Pet Wants brand means you have to be out there, and you have to work it,” Caonex a Florida franchise owner says.

 Caonex and Javier divide their time between making deliveries and taking part in home shows, pet-centered expos and their local farmers’ markets.
 They’re also working to build a reputation as responsive customer service professionals, which creates tremendous third-party referrals — the heart of growing a Pet Wants franchise.